 Expedition Team Svalbard

-Featuring guest lecturers and scientists, your Expedition Team will enhance your knowledge of Svalbard with specialist lectures.
+Featuring guest lecturers and scientists, your Expedition Team will enhance your knowledge with specialist lectures as part of your Svalbard expedition.
 Topics may include Svalbard’s flora and fauna, climate, cultural artefacts, geology and exploration history.
 Informal talks and impromptu guiding may also take place out on deck or ashore.

 When to see

 We’ll be sailing around Svalbard during its summer.
 There are some subtle differences in what you can see, depending on when in the summer season you choose to go.
 Each part of the summer offers different opportunities for wildlife sightings and showcases different stages of the cycle of life.